FerdinandToelkes/Molecular-Dynamics-with-Neural-Networks/README.md

 ## Workflow

 Each script should include an example of how to execute it at the top.
 All python3 scripts are to be executed from the root directory of the project.
 The "target_dir" as well as the "trajectory_dir" parameters have to be set relative to the data directory (see also set_data_prefix within utils.py).
-In my case, we could have target_dir = MOTOR_MD_XTB/T300_1.
+In my case, we have target_dir='MOTOR_MD_XTB/T300_1' and in set_data_prefix() I have path_to_data='/loctmp/tof54964/data', i.e. all T300_i folders are located in /loctmp/tof54964/data/MOTOR_MD_XTB/.

 ### Preprocessing